mcohen01/node-quickbooks/README.md

 <a name="reportTrialBalance" />
 #### reportTrialBalance(options, callback)

-Retrieves the TrialBalance Report from Quickbooks
+Retrieves the TrialBalance Report from QuickBooks

 __Arguments__